Open fracture: Surgical management

 Early fracture immobilisation and fixation helps to prevent further soft tissue injury and promotes wound and bone healing.
 This is especially important in the treatment of intraarticular fractures where early fixation allows early joint motion to prevent joint stiffness.
 Fracture management depends on the person's overall well-being, fracture pattern and location, and the extent of soft tissue injury.
 Both reamed and unreamed intramedullary nailing are accepted surgical treatments for open tibial fracture.
 Both techniques have similar rates of postoperative healing, postoperative infection, implant failure and compartment syndrome.
 Unreamed intramedullary nailing is advantageous because it has a lower incidence of superficial infection and malunion compared to external fixation.
 However, unreamed intramedullary nailing can result in high rates of hardware failure if a person's weight bearing after surgery is not closely controlled.
 Compared to external fixation, unreamed intramedullary nailing has similar rates of deep infection, delayed union and nonunion following surgery.
 For open tibial fractures in children, there is an increasing trend of using orthopedic cast rather than external fixation.
 Bone grafting is also helpful in fracture repair.
 However, internal fixation using plates and screws is not recommended as it increase the rate of infection.
 Amputation is a last resort intervention, and is determined by factors such as tissue viability and coverage, infection, and the extent of damage to the vascular system.

-Wound management
+Wound management and closure

 Early wound closure is recommended to reduce the rates hospital-acquired infection.
 For Grade I and II fractures, wound can be healed by secondary intention or through primary closure.
 There is conflicting evident to suggest the effectiveness of Negative-pressure wound therapy (vacuum dressing), with several sources citing a decreased risk in infection, and others suggesting no proven benefit.

+Adjunct Treatments

+A limited number of studies have assessed the efficacy of recombinant human bone morphogenetic protein-2 (rhBMP-2) on healing and infection risk.
+Results are encouraging, but no conclusive answers have been agreed upon to date.

+Prophylactic bone grafting, typically performed after the wound has been closed for two weeks but within 12 weeks of injury, may help those treated with external fixation heal faster.
+Bone graft can be impregnated with antibiotics to theoretically decrease infection risk.